mkramb/pino-update-transport/README.md

 - will search for error.type field
 - check if value contains error and disconnect
-- and will set level attribute to 40
+- if matched, will set level attribute to 40

 On second update:

 - will search for msg field
 - check if value contains "error"
-- and will set isError attribute as true
+- if matched, will set isError attribute as true

 ```
 const pino = require('pino');